Patrons and preservers: The important role of business leaders for the arts

 Have you ever wondered why almost every film about important investors, stockbrokers or bankers features works of art in their offices that often appear ugly to the layman, but are all the more expensive for it?

 Well, that probably has to do with the fact that this is often the case in real life as well.
 There seems to be a close relationship between money and art.
-Or how else do you explain the auction of 's work "Abstract Painting," Gerhard Richterfor the equivalent of 26.4 million euros via the famous auction house Sotheby's changed hands
+Or how else do you explain the auction of 's "Abstract Painting," Gerhard Richter which ultimately changed hands for the equivalent of 26.4 million euros at the famous auction house Sotheby's in London?

 Never before has so much money been paid for a work by a living painter.
 When it comes to artists who have long since died, even more staggering sums change hands.
 For example, the most expensive painting in the world, the triptych "Three Studies of Lucian Freud" by the Irish painter Francis Bacon, sold for $142.2 million.